srineelesh/queuepublisher/README.md

 The is a spring boot app which exposes a service to publish a message to Rabbit MQ server

+#To run this app

+download and install rabbit mq download and install maven run mvn clean install

+Then run the start.bat for windows or start.sh for linux

-The end point url is
+#The end point url is
 http://localhost:8082/publish/greetings

 Sample payload is